-Because of their significant ownership of our Ordinary shares, and their ownership of all outstanding B Class shares, our founders have substantial control over our business, and their interests may differ from our interests or those of our other shareholders.
+Because of their significant ownership of our Ordinary shares, and their ownership of all outstanding B Class shares, our founders and Co-Chief Executive Officers have substantial control over our business, and their interests may differ from our interests or those of our other shareholders.

-Immediately following this offering, our founders, Daniel Roberts and William Roberts, will hold in the aggregate 78.0% of the voting power of our capital shares.
-See "Description of Share Capital and Constitution-Issues of Shares and Change in Capital".
+Our founders and Co-Chief Executive Officers, Daniel Roberts and William Roberts, and their affiliates, hold in the aggregate 78.1% of the voting power of our capital shares as of June 30, 2022.

-As a result of this ownership or control of our voting securities, if our founders act together, they will have control over the outcome of substantially all matters submitted to our shareholders for approval, including the election of directors.
+As a result of this ownership or control of our voting securities, if our founders and Co-Chief Executive Officers act together, they will have control over the outcome of substantially all matters submitted to our shareholders for approval, including the election of directors.
 This may delay or prevent an acquisition or cause the public price of our Ordinary shares to decline.
 Our founders may have interests different from yours.
 Therefore, the concentration of voting power among our founders may have an adverse effect on the price of our Ordinary shares.

-The dual class structure of our shares (Ordinary shares and B Class shares) will have the effect of concentrating voting control with certain shareholders, in particular, Daniel Roberts and William Roberts, who will hold in the aggregate 78.0% of the voting power of our capital shares following this offering.
+The dual class structure of our shares (Ordinary shares and B Class shares) will have the effect of concentrating voting control with certain shareholders, in particular, Daniel Roberts and William Roberts, who hold in the aggregate 78.1% of the voting power of our capital shares as of June 30, 2022.
 This ownership will limit or preclude your ability to influence corporate matters, including the election of directors, amendments of our organizational documents, and any merger, consolidation, sale of all or substantially all of our assets, or other major corporate transaction requiring shareholder approval.

 Our B Class shares entitle its holders to fifteen votes per Ordinary share held by the holder, and our Ordinary shares have one vote per Ordinary share held.
-Following this offering, our founders, Daniel Roberts and William Roberts, and their affiliates will hold in the aggregate 78.0% of the voting power of our capital shares.
-Because each B Class share is entitled to fifteen votes for every Ordinary share held by the holder of such B Class share, the holders of our B Class shares collectively could continue to control a majority of the combined voting power of our shares and therefore be able to control all matters submitted to our shareholders for approval until the redemption of the B Class shares by the Company on the earlier of (i) when the individual founder associated with the holder ceases to be a director due to voluntary retirement; (ii) an unremedied transfer of B Class shares in breach of our Constitution; (iii) liquidation or winding up of the Company; or (iv) the date which is 12 years after Ordinary shares are listed on Nasdaq.
-Holders of our Ordinary shares will not be entitled to vote separately as a single class except under certain limited circumstances as described in the section titled "Description of Share Capital and Constitution -Ordinary shares and B Class shares-Voting Rights".
-This concentrated control will limit or preclude your ability to influence corporate matters for the foreseeable future, including the election of directors, amendments of our organizational documents, and any merger, consolidation, sale of all or substantially all of our assets, or other major corporate transaction requiring shareholder approval.
+Our founders and Co-Chief Executive Officers, Daniel Roberts and William Roberts, and their affiliates hold in the aggregate 78.1% of the voting power of our capital shares as of June 30, 2022.
+Because each B Class share is entitled to fifteen votes for every Ordinary share held by the holder of such B Class share, the holders of our B Class shares collectively could continue to control a majority of the combined voting power of our shares and therefore be able to control all matters submitted to our shareholders for approval until the redemption of the B Class shares by the Company on the earlier of (i) when the individual founder associated with the holder ceases to be a director due to voluntary retirement; (ii) an unremedied transfer of B Class shares in breach of our Constitution; (iii) liquidation or winding up of the Company; or (iv) November 17, 2033.
+Holders of our Ordinary shares will not be entitled to vote separately as a single class except under certain limited circumstances.
+This concentrated control will limit or preclude shareholders' ability to influence corporate matters for the foreseeable future, including the election of directors, amendments of our organizational documents, and any merger, consolidation, sale of all or substantially all of our assets, or other major corporate transaction requiring shareholder approval.
 In addition, this may prevent or discourage unsolicited acquisition proposals or offers for our capital shares that you may believe are in your best interest as one of our shareholders.